-In 1992, Hurricane Matthew caused $4-6 billion of damage to Florida.
+In 1992, Hurricane Andrew caused $27.3 billion of damage to Florida.
 To combat these hurricane-related damages, Florida passed the Florida Product Approval System to enforce strict building codes.
 For opening glass wall systems, that means passing impact ratings tests.
 Now building products sold in Florida are put to the test to prove they can stand up to the challenges presented by hurricane zones.

 What are Impact Ratings?